smart-on-fhir/cumulus-etl/docs/nlp/example.md

 - GPT4o: `example__nlp_gpt4o`
 - GPT5: `example__nlp_gpt5`

+This should cost you less than 15 cents to run and could be much less depending on the model.
+We'll use less than five thousand tokens.

 #### Local (On-Prem) Options
 For these, you'll need to start up the appropriate model on your machine:
 ```sh